MukurtuCMS/mukurtudocs/docs/source/migration/MigrationCredentials.md

 );
 ```

-Record thisinformation.
+Record this information.
 We recommend copying this into a local text document for future reference.